wesimon01/RootCommute/README.txt

 *** The app will fail if unknown commands are found or if duplicate drivers are detected.
 If one/both of these scenarios occurs, there is a significant problem with the input data and the program should halt, IMO.
-Duplicate drivers could actaully be two different people and not just invalid data, so trip assignment would be ambiguous.
+Duplicate drivers could actually be two different people and not just invalid data, so trip assignment would be ambiguous.